Boundedness of regular del Pezzo surfaces over imperfect fields: Abstract

 \section{Abstract}

 For a regular del Pezzo surface $X$, we prove that $|-12K_X|$ is very ample.
-Furthermore, we also give an explicit upper bound for the volume $K_X^2$ which depends only on its thickening exponent $\epsilon(X/k)$.
+Furthermore, we also give an explicit upper bound for the volume $K_X^2$ which depends only on $[k : k^p]$ for the base field $k$.
 As a consequence, we obtain the boundedness of geometrically integral regular del Pezzo surfaces.